WilliamDidier/JPEG-reader/README.md

 Compile using make

-Test the programe with ./bin/jpeg2ppm image/image_of_your_choice
+Test the program with ./bin/jpeg2ppm image/image_of_your_choice

 The output will be writen in the image folder as a ppm or pgm file with the same name as the input.